Nerve Supply Of Lower Limb Question And Answers

 • Sacral plexus (L4-S4)

-• Three main nerves are originating from the plexus and innervating the lower limb.
+• Three main nerves originate from the plexus and innervate the lower limb.
 They are:

-• Femoral nerve: Nerve of anterior compartment of the thigh.
+• Femoral nerve: Nerve of the anterior compartment of the thigh.

-• Obturator nerve: Nerve of medial compartment of thigh.
+• Obturator nerve: Nerve of the medial compartment of the thigh.

-• Sciatic nerve: Nerve of posterior compartment of thigh.
+• Sciatic nerve: Nerve of the posterior compartment of thigh.

 Mnemonics